dowdt/openvault/README.md

 A decentralized archiving network written in C, made for the Openmesh data verification hackathon.
 With the goal of making HTTPS connection recordings non-repudiable.

+Made for the December 2023 Openmesh hackathon over a week and a half.

 # What's Implemented
 I've implemented the chain request process.